melt-umn/ableC/extensions/templating/README.md

 C++ linker?

 ## TODO items before this is merged
-* Make injectGlobalDeclsType non-forwarding or get rid of it
 * Decide what to do about operator overloading
   * Fix now with attributes, or fix later?